ModuleLoader/es-module-loader/README.md

 ```

 Because it is only possible to load ES6 modules with this tag, it is not suitable for production use in this way.

-See the [demo folder](https://github.com/ModuleLoader/es6-module-loader/blob/master/demo/index.html) in this repo for a working example demonstrating module loading in the browser both with `System.import` and with the module-type script tag.

 #### NodeJS Use